 The guides available on this page provide advice and guidance on applying for a grant, which type of grant to apply for, who is eligible and current fees and allowances.

-Application forms are available from around Easter time and if you are at the Grammar School, Elizabeth College or The Ladies' College, you will be able to collect a form directly from your school.
+Application forms are available from around Easter time and if you are at the Grammar School, Elizabeth College, Ladies' College or Blanchelande College, you will be able to collect a form directly from your school.
 If you are at the CFE or have taken a gap year, please contact us to get your form.

 Bailiwick students are not entitled to apply for funding from the UK Student Loans Company.

 For Assessed Awards and Fee Subsidy Only awards, the closing date for applications is 31st May.
 We would encourage you to submit your application as soon as possible after you receive it.

 For Independent Student Bursaries (please see guide), the closing date is 30th June prior to the commencement of the course.
 Late applications will not be considered.

 If you require further information on funding for higher education courses, please contact a member of the Student Finance team.

 While all guides for 2021/22 are now online, please note that the following 2019/20 guides (at the bottom of the document list) are still online and are waiting for removal at the earliest possibility:

 Until these are taken off the website, please check that you are using the 2021/22 guide for information relating to the upcoming academic year.
 If you have any questions after reading the guides, please don't hesitate to contact us by phone on 01481 226560 or on our email firstname.lastname@example.org.